zxypro1/OfflineCodePractice/MODIFY-PROBLEMS-GUIDE.md

 **Important**: Always edit the file in the `public` folder, not the original `problems` folder, as the application reads from the public location at runtime.

-## 🚀 How It Works
+## How It Works

 1. **No Rebuild Required**: Changes to `problems.json` take effect immediately
 2. **Runtime Loading**: The application reads the file on each request
 3. **Offline Friendly**: Works completely without internet connection
 4. **Real-time Updates**: Refresh your browser to see changes

-## 📝 Adding a New Problem
+## Adding a New Problem

 ### Step 1: Open the Problems File

-Navigate to your built application folder and open:
+Navigate to your application folder and open:
 ```
 public/problems.json
 ```